Child trafficking: Children in drug trades

 Children are also used in drug trades in all regions of the world.
 Specifically, children are often trafficked into exploitation as either drug couriers or dealers, and then 'paid' in drugs, such that they become addicted and further entrapped.
 Due to the illicit nature of drug trafficking, children who are apprehended are often treated as criminals, when in reality they are often the ones in need of legal assistance.
 While comprehensive worldwide statistics regarding the prevalence of this practice are unknown, several useful regional studies have been conducted.
 For example, the ILO has investigated the use of Afghan children in the heroin trade and child involvement in the drug trades of Brazil.
 Scholar Luke Dowdney specifically studied children in the drug trade in Rio de Janeiro, Brazil; he found that children involved in the drug trades are at significantly higher risk of engaging in violence, particularly murder.

 Adoption

 Children may be trafficked for the purposes of adoption, particularly international adoption.
 Children are sourced from orphanages or kidnapped, or parents may be tricked, cajoled or coerced into relinquishing custody.

+Former Georgia Senator Nancy Schaefer criticized the Adoption and Safe Families Act for incentivizing child protection organizations to be corrupt.
+She argued that the thousands of dollars in adoption bonuses for every child adopted out rewarded such organizations with seizing children from and thwarting reunification efforts with the children's parents.